Middlle/Game-Apps-Thumbs/readme.txt

-This is some custom game and apps thumbs developed by me (Middle) and some membres of XBMC comunnity.
+This is some custom game and apps thumbs developed by me (Middle) and some members of XBMC comunnity.

 Thx to:
 phear